 - Old adults

-- People residing in hot climate and those who sweats a lot
+- People residing in a hot climate and those who sweat a lot

 Signs and symptoms of dehydration include:

 - Dry mouth and lips

 - Decreased urination

 - Dark yellow urine

 - Lethargy and dizziness

 - In infants- irritable mood, depressed fontanelle, sunken face, crying without tears.

 CAUSES OF DEHYDRATION

 Causes consist of not drinking enough water, having prolonged diarrhea and vomiting, and chronic heart or liver disease or severe burns.